 - Prevent abuse of process of the court.

-Therefore, in the interest of justice the High Court can quash the proceeding if some non-compoundable offences are alleged therein.
-So in your case you should file a petition before the High Court under section 482 of the code of criminal procedure for quashing of criminal proceeding.
+Therefore, in the interest of justice, the High Court can quash the proceeding if some non-compoundable offences are alleged therein.
+So in your case, you should file a petition before the High Court under section 482 of the code of criminal procedure for quashing of a criminal proceeding.